mozilla/addons-server/docs/api/topics/overview.rst

 * `mobile` - return results relevant to mobile devices.
 * `tablet` - return results relevant to tablets.

-The `X-API-Filter` header will represent this as a representation of a list in a queryset::
+The `API-Filter` header will represent this as a representation of a list in a queryset::

-    X-API-Filter: device=mobile&device=gaia
+    API-Filter: device=mobile&device=gaia

 You may override these values with separate querystring values for each device type::